How to Avoid Marketing Outreach Fails

 What is the article about?
 Who is your client?
 What benefits?
 These are all answers that you need to provide in your initial inquiry.

 In most cases, the articles barely relate to what my site covers.
-It is their attempt at one-sided exposure for their client’s website.
+They are an attempt at one-sided exposure for their client’s website.

 Benefits for Both Sides

-I gave guest posting a try, and it didn’t work for me.
-To be clear, I’m not putting down guest posting overall — just that it has to be approached properly by both sides.
+I tried guest posting, and it didn’t work out for me or my sites.
+To be clear, I’m not putting down guest posting overall; both sides must approach it appropriately.

-Few were able to communicate on topics that fit my site’s niche in a way that provided true value.
-Most were more concerned about what was in it for them.
-The links and exposure.
-And the post content reflected that.
+Few were able to communicate on topics that fit my site’s niche in a way that provided actual value.
+Most were similar to topics I had already covered—in other words, nothing new.
+It was clear that they were more concerned about what was in it for them.

-In other cases, while the topic may be relatable, it is poorly written, shallow, or really doesn’t offer anything new of value.
-In some cases, I already had several articles on the topic already posted.
+In other cases, while the topic may be relatable, it is poorly written, shallow, or did not offer anything new of value.
+In some cases, I already had several articles on the topic they suggested posting about.
 The value, for them, is in the link(s) from my website to their targets.

 Yes, inbound links from other websites can help with your rankings.
-Having articles that you wrote posted on other sites is a great promotional tool.
-But only when it benefits both parties is done properly and makes sense to do so.
+Having articles that you wrote posted on other sites is a great promotional tool, but only when it benefits both parties, is done correctly, and makes sense.

 Pay Attention to Detail